Governance Control Catalog

 Each control has an ID, a name, a description of what it prevents, and an enforcement point.
 Enforcement points are:

-• Draft validation — checked when AI produces a contract plan
+• Draft validation — checked when AI produces structured source material

 • Spec validation — checked when a spec is processed for generation